INTERVIEW AND PICTURES BY MARKO SYRJALA

-I heard that Carmine Appice and the guys, they put their old band King Kobra back together, and they did ask to play in Sweden Rock on last year but the offer was just ridiculous and organizer didn’t even pay the flights and…
+I heard that Carmine Appice and the guys, but their old band King Kobra back together, and they did ask to play in Sweden Rock last year, but the offer was just ridiculous, and the organizer didn’t even pay the flights and…

 You can do things like that when you are in your early twenties.

 Yeah, I mean if you’re a new band.
 Some of those guys play for nothing, but if you want to play on a bill with, say, Metallica or whomever, this gives them — you can see them.
 “Oh, we’re playing for Metallica,” you know.
 But, yeah, that’s the problem.
-It’s the same in England, it’s just so bad.
-Metallica was doing the Castle, you know the thing, and I tried to get on that this year as well but they said to me, “If you have new product” and we have new product but everybody is going out there doing all their old stuff because the crowd wants to see it because they know all the words.
+It’s the same in England.
+It’s just so bad.
+Metallica was doing the Castle, you know the thing, and I tried to get on that this year as well, but they said to me, “If you have the new product” and we have a new product, but everybody is going out there doing all their old stuff because the crowd wants to see it because they know all the words.
 Karaoke, you know?
 So, again, it’s all about money.
-The whole business over the last four years, it’s gone very, very bad.
+The whole business over the last four years has gone very, very bad.
 Nobody, nobody in the world has any money anymore.
 You don’t get a record deal anymore.
-You don’t get a big budget up front, 100,000 bucks to go make an album.
+You don’t get a big budget upfront, 100,000 bucks to go make an album.
 You make it at home.
-Everybody makes it at home and then you see if you can sell it to somebody, if they’re going to — one of my friends was asked to do an album for 1,000 bucks.
+Everybody makes it at home, and then you see if you can sell it to somebody if they’re going to — one of my friends was asked to do an album for 1,000 bucks.
 A whole album!
 So how do you feed musicians?
 What musician is going to play for 20 bucks?
 Nobody, you know.
 If you want to get good musicians, it doesn’t work that way.
 1,000 dollars to make an album, no way!

 I’ve done that.
 I’ve done the same thing.
 I wrapped things a few years ago, put them in the middle of cases, with the artwork and the blah, blah, blah, and sold them from home.